Koatty/koatty_lib/docs/api/koatty_lib.md

 </td><td>

-Creates an array of unique values, in order, from all of the provided arrays using SameValueZero for equality comparisons.
+Creates an array of unique values

 </td></tr>